MisterMunchkin/simple-markdown-snippets/README.md

 # Markdown Snippets for MDX and Docusaurus README

-This is a vscode extension snippet inspired by my lazyness to not memorize markdown symbols for docusaurus with mdx.
+This is a VSCode extension snippet inspired by my laziness in not memorizing markdown symbols for Docusaurus with MDX.
-I didn't add the usual markdown snippets on here because vs code already has that built in.

 ## Features

-using the '!' gives you access to snippets like: !codeblock, !fmatter, !fmatter-sidebar, !admo, among [others](#list-of-snippets). **Bold**, `Code`, and *Italics* are also enabled to work with [Selected Text Keybinding](#keybindings-on-selected-text-support)
+Typing '!' in a .md/.mdx file gives you access to snippets like: !codeblock, !fmatter, !fmatter-sidebar, !admo, among [others](#list-of-snippets).

+**Bold**, `Code` and *Italics* are also enabled to work with [Selected Text Keybinding](#keybindings-on-selected-text-support)

 ## Examples
 ![Screen Recording 2022-08-21 at 1 44 30 PM copy](https://user-images.githubusercontent.com/9417970/185778430-01e54351-a440-4462-8934-c2cb487b448b.gif)